matrix-org/matrix-spec-proposals/proposals/2399-reporting-no-key-sent.md

 - `algorithm`: Required.
 The encryption algorithm that the key is for.
 - `session_id`: Required if `code` is not `m.no_olm`.
 The ID of the session.
 - `sender_key`: Required.
 The key of the session creator.
-- `code`: A machine-readable code for why the key was not sent.
+- `code`: Required.
+A machine-readable code for why the key was not sent.
   Possible values are:
   - `m.blacklisted`: the user/device was blacklisted
   - `m.unverified`: the user/devices is unverified